 Approaching Balquhidder the north / south glen of Strathyre suddenly changes direction to the west / east glen that holds Loch Voil.
 During winter Loch Lubnaig and Loch Voil sometimes flood to become one large loch, ‘Loch Occasional’.
 Balquhidder Glen is also popular for fishing, nature watching and walking on the surrounding mountains.

-Food and drink stops and picnic sites can be found in Kilmahog, Lubnaig, Strathyre, Kingshouse , Balquhidder and Lochearnhead.
+Food and drink stops and picnic sites can be found in Kilmahog, at Loch Lubnaig, Strathyre, Kingshouse, Balquhidder and Lochearnhead.